nicholascc/bf-to-x64/README.md

 The executable takes an input file path as a command line argument, and executes that file, providing some extra diagnostic information (a hex dump of the first 256 memory cells).

+Currently this JIT compiler only supports the +, -, <, >, and . instructions.
+The loop and input instructions will be added soon!

 ### Details

 The tape is 30000 cells long, and each cell is a single byte.
 The tape is not bounds-checked, so the head can overflow the tape and write to unknown memory without causing an error.